Sydney Kings: Home arena

-The Sydney Kings have set attendance records for the league on five occasions while playing at the Superdome, the largest capacity arena in the NBL.
+The Sydney Kings have set attendance records for the league on seven occasions while playing at the SuperDome, the largest capacity arena in the NBL.
+The record currently stands at 18,589.
+The record was set on 5 April 2026 when the SuperDome hosted Game 5 of the 2025–26 Championship Series.

-In the 1999–2000 season, the Kings hosted a double header at the Superdome with the West Sydney Razorbacks playing the Brisbane Bullets and the Kings playing the Canberra Cannons.
+In the 1999–2000 season, the Kings hosted a double header at the SuperDome with the West Sydney Razorbacks playing the Brisbane Bullets and the Kings playing the Canberra Cannons.
 This double header set a league record of 17,143 fans in attendance.
+The record would stand for two decades.

-In a game against the Illawarra Hawks on 17 November 2019, the Kings set the all-time NBL single-game attendance record with 17,514 the Superdome.
+In a game against the Illawarra Hawks on 17 November 2019, the Kings set the next all-time NBL single-game attendance record with 17,514 at the SuperDome.
 A major drawcard for the game was future NBA star and social media icon LaMelo Ball playing for the Hawks.

-In game 3 of the 2022 NBL Grand Final series against the Tasmania Jack Jumpers at the Sydney SuperDome, the team attracted a crowd of 16,149—then the biggest playoff crowd in NBL history and the third-largest crowd overall in NBL history.
+In game 3 of the 2022 NBL Grand Final series against the Tasmania Jack Jumpers at the SuperDome, the team attracted a crowd of 16,149—then the biggest playoff crowd in NBL history and the third-largest crowd overall in NBL history.

-In the Grand Final Series of the 2022–23 season against the New Zealand Breakers the Sydney Kings set the new single-game attendance record and playoff game attendance record twice.
-With the Kings having home-court advantage, games 1, 3 and 5 were played at the Superdome.
-On Friday 10 March 2023, a new record of 18,049 attended game 3 of the series.
+In the Championship Series of the 2022–23 season against the New Zealand Breakers the Sydney Kings set the new single-game attendance record and playoff game attendance record twice.
+With the Kings having home-court advantage, games 1, 3 and 5 were played at the SuperDome.
+On 10 March 2023, a new record of 18,049 attended game 3 of the series.
 Just five days later with the series at tied 2 wins each, the Kings prevailed in game 5 to win the championship in front of another record attendance of 18,124.

+Just after the 3rd quarter begun in the 2026 Championship Series Game 5 at the Sydney SuperDome where the attendance record of 18,589 was set.

+The Kings would again beat their own record twice more in 2026 at the SuperDome in similar circumstances.
+The Kings played the Adelaide 36ers in the 2025–26 Championship Series that went to Game 5.
+Game 3 of the series saw a new record of 18,373 attend, with the Kings prevailing.
+A week later, 18,589 attended Game 5 on 5 April 2026 where the Kings would in overtime to take the Championship.